 Your photo album is an extension of your personality.

-If you’re drinking in 1 out of 5 photos, women will think you spend 20% of your time drunk as a skunk.
+Even if you’re drinking in 1 out of 5 photos, women will still think you spend 20% of your time drunk as a skunk.

 Your first photo is reserved for a photo where you can be INSTANTLY identified.
 And where you look your best.

-In the above photo, my bro is slouching in a chair in the far right of the frame.
+In the above photo, a client of mine is slouching in a chair in the far right of the frame.

 The logic is simple:

 Most guys on Bumble use photos with muffled colors and often get ignored by girls who would actually find them attractive if…

 Here’s another example to drive my point home.